Fire and rescue services

 Check if your credit card has 'chip and PIN' technology.
 Many hotels, restaurants and shops need this.

-Greenland has no serious security concerns, and the crime rate is low.
+Greenland has no serious personal security concerns, and the crime rate is low.
 However, the weather is extreme.

 Flights can often be delayed or cancelled at short notice.
 You may need to remain in Greenland for some time.